okta/okta-auth-js/generated/samples/react/custom-login/README.md

-# Okta React + Custom login Example
+# Okta React + Custom Login Example

 This example shows you how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
 The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.